 Now, this is when we started putting labels against different stages in the workflow guide standardizing on stages like this to start with:

-which is how most workflows look like for every project (Guild or even otherwise) - This is again the initial iteration and we will have more room for improvement over time and you may see more/lesser stages over time.
+which is how most workflows look like for every project (Guild or even otherwise) - This is again the initial iteration, and we will have more room for improvement over time, and you may see more/lesser stages over time.

 The next thing we did was to prepare a set of standard issue templates which remains almost the same across all our repositories.
 Again, a work in progress we will tweak this as the need arises.
 This gives us an ability to suggest a standard template to file issues and PRs to all the new contributors asking for all the important details like the environment and version they use, possible reproductions/screenshots, additional context and also providing them with checklists to be actioned upon when filing an issue.

 While all this might seem very simple, doing this has a long term benefit of communicating your expectations as a maintainer to the community when they are looking to contribute.
-Now, this is something which some of the projects tend to ignore.
+Now, this is something which some projects tend to ignore.

 This journey has not concluded yet, and the next thing which we will be doing is labelling all the issues in all the repositories we manage appropriately against these stages which can give a better sense to both the maintainers and the contributors avoiding any ambiguity in the process.